Roy-Hu/kernel/README.md

  Rather, as noted in Section 3.1, that process continues to run but simply has no parent process.
 To run your initial program you should put the file name of the init program on your shell command line when you run your kernel.
-This program name will then be passed to your KernelStartas one of the cmd_argsstrings.
+This program name will then be passed to your KernelStartas one of the cmd_argsstrings.<del>
- - Return from your KernelStart routine.
-The machine will begin running the program defined by the current page tables and by the values returned in the ExceptionInfo structure (values which you have presumably modified to point to the program counter and stack pointer, etc., of the initial process)
+ - <del>Return from your KernelStart routine.
+The machine will begin running the program defined by the current page tables and by the values returned in the ExceptionInfo structure (values which you have presumably modified to point to the program counter and stack pointer, etc., of the initial process)<del>
 ## Issue: